jomarcardoso/dojo-css-theming/README.md

 # CSS Theming

+Challenges of theming:

+- **Multi-theme:** One of the main reasons to think about theming, is to create an structure that is able to evolve and a same component be shared for many brands or themes.
+- **Dynamic theme:** The theme can be changed in client side.
+- **Page with sub themes:** The theme is different each site area.
+A base theme for the page and variant of it in sections of the page.

 Our theme will be made of the following layers:

 1. **variables** the unique values to use in the next layers;